-This roadmap seeks to help businesses in the fashion industry align with the objective of restoring biodiversity by equipping them with the tools and insights to better understand their impacts and dependencies on nature, and to develop strategies that are strong enough to enable the systemic shifts necessary to deliver nature-positive outcomes (see Box 1 for definition of nature positive).
+This document seeks to give an overview and provide a roadmap for engaging with the outputs from the Transforming the Fashion Sector with Nature project, which will help businesses in the fashion industry align with the objective of protecting and restoring biodiversity by equipping them with the tools and insights to better understand their impacts and dependencies on nature.
+The roadmap is designed to help fashion businesses develop strategies that are strong enough to enable the systemic shifts necessary to deliver nature-positive outcomes (see Box 1 for definition of nature positive).

 While the journey to date has produced a range of outputs to help members of The Fashion Pact honour their biodiversity commitments, much more can be achieved as organisations look to move from planning to implementation.
-Recognising this is no small task, due in part to the complexity of biodiversity itself, and it is imperative that progress accelerates.
-The University of Cambridge Institute for Sustainability Leadership (CISL) has created this roadmap to further the development of biodiversity strategies across the fashion sector.
-Leveraging CISL's experience working with businesses, financial institutions and governments that have stepped up to lead change and to tackle critical global challenges, this roadmap guides fashion businesses towards tools, resources and exemplars to realise and deliver on their biodiversity strategies.
-The Fashion Pact's goal is to contribute to a naturepositive, net-zero future for the fashion industry
+Recognising this is no small task, due in part to the complexity of biodiversity itself, The University of Cambridge Institute for Sustainability Leadership (CISL) has created this roadmap to further the development of biodiversity strategies across the fashion sector.
+Leveraging CISL's experience working with businesses, financial institutions and governments that have stepped up to lead change and to tackle critical global challenges, the roadmap guides fashion businesses towards tools, resources and exemplars to realise and deliver on their biodiversity strategies.